Sign up for our newswire newsletter

 Meetings-Industry Leaders Enhance the Message

-With hybrid events still part of the meetings landscape and other technologies on the advance—especially AI—industry heavyweights are taking this moment around the Olympics to make the case about the enduring advantages of in-person events for enhancing human performance, satisfaction and motivation.
+With hybrid events still part of the meetings landscape and other technologies on the advance—especially AI—industry heavyweights are taking this moment around the Olympics to make the case about the enduring advantages of in-person events for maximizing human performance, satisfaction and motivation.

-First, Julius Solaris, founder of events-industry consultancy Boldpush and one of the most-recognized names in the business, will deliver a presentation on March 15 at the influential SXSW conference in Austin, Texas.
+First, Julius Solaris, founder of events-industry consultancy Boldpush and one of the most recognized names in the business, will deliver a presentation on March 15 at the influential SXSW conference in Austin, Texas.
 The topic: the present and future of live experiences.

 Here is Solaris’ description of the session in the SXSW online agenda: